 It’s not that I don’t have a car in New York (though finding/paying for parking can be a nightmare in a squashed metropolis).
 I just prefer commuting by the subway.
 There are days, however, when laziness wins over and I bust both dollars and time in a taxi.

-When I do drive in Manhattan traffic, I try not to get run over by crazy yellow cabs.
+When I do drive in Manhattan traffic, I try not to get run over by tendencies of yellow cabbies.
 I never let pedestrians have their way either.
 Even though when I am on my two feet, letting drivers make the right turn easily is against my protocol.
 If you are a New Yorker, survival of the fittest is the norm.
 And so pretty quickly you learn to eat your cake and have it too.